exook/helios_pi/README.md

   *  `ssh -L 8888:localhost:8888 pi@[raspberrypi_name]`
 * Open the browser on your **PC** and enter URL that you copied earlier
 * The Jupyter notebook now runs on your RAspberry Pi, but you can itneract with it in your browser, which is faster than VNC

+## If you need to re-configure WiFi from terminal
+  * `sudo raspi-config`
+  * Navigate to "System Options", then "Wireless LAN"
+    * For "SSID" enter the name of the netwokr, press enter
+    * Fpr passphrase, enter the passwrod for the network.
+Press neter
+    * Back at the main menue, use thre right arrow key twice to mark "Finish", then press enter